Coronavirus Second Wave? Why Cases Increase

 Check symptoms.
 Protect yourself.
 Get information.

-Doctors, clinics and hospitals recognize the chance that COVID-19 cases could start increasing in the fall.
+Doctors, clinics and hospitals recognize that more COVID-19 surges are likely to occur.
 They are working with manufacturers to stock up on equipment, and they are continuing their policies for protecting patients and staff members.

 Here’s what you can do now: